gitkraken/git-integration-for-jira-cloud-docs/git-integration-for-jira-cloud/gitlab-ce-ee-gij-cloud.md

         *   **JMESPath filter**  –  JMESPath is a query language for JSON used to filter API results and to limit which repositories are integrated.
 The maximum allowed length is 2000 characters or less.

             Read about JMESPath expressions on their [website](http://jmespath.org/).
-For help with writing expressions, please contact [support](mailto:support@bigbrassband.com).
+For help with writing expressions, please contact [GIJ Cloud Support](mailto:support@gitkraken.com).

             To know more examples, see article [Jira Cloud: Working with JMESPath Filters](/git-integration-for-jira-cloud/working-with-jmespath-filters-gij-cloud).